Wedrix/watchtower/README.md

 }
 ```

-resolves the product with id '1', its best seller, and all its corresponding listings as described by the `bestSeller` and `listings` association of the Product entity.
+resolves the product with id **1**, its best seller, and all its corresponding listings as described by the `bestSeller` and `listings` associations of the Product entity.
 For more details on Doctrine relations check out [the documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/2.13/reference/association-mapping.html).

 ### Pagination